6 Easy Ways to Make Your Home More Energy Efficient

 Your home might be wasting energy in a number of places.
 The costs can really add up throughout the year.
 Fortunately, there are easy steps to improving your home's energy efficiency.
 When deciding which improvements to make on your own home, consider whether the improvement checks off at least one of two factors.
 Energy efficiency is the result of less energy consumption.
 Or when it requires less energy to perform the same task as before.
 Energy efficiency also happens when a more robust heat transfer barrier between the inside of your home and the outside climate is created.
 Anything that improves the building envelope will result in less energy consumption overall.
 If the idea of energy updates feels overwhelming, rest assured that there are some simple ways to create impactful energy updates.
 This list of 6 ways to create a more energy-efficient home includes updates that can happen in a day and some that create larger-scale savings.

-1. Update Your Home's Insulation
+1. Update Your Home's ATTIC INSULATION

 Speaking of energy costs, windows are responsible for up to 30% of the heating and cooling energy use in your home.
 Outdated, windows, doors, and skylights allow heat a quick escape.
 It can't be said enough how much effect the envelope of your home can have on energy efficiency.
-Technology has evolved in windows, doors, and skylights.
+Technology has evolved in windows replacements, doors, and skylights installations.
 Minimizing heat transfer.
 Features like Low-E coatings, dual panes, edge spacers, and stabilizing gases have created a superior product when it comes to energy efficiency.
 Updating windows, doors, and skylights will reduce energy use overall.
 Rebates are also available for updating to more energy-efficient products.

 3. Change Out Your Old Lightbulbs